shaik1002/biggitlabbomb/doc/api/graphql/reference/index.md

 ### `Mutation.setContainerScanningForRegistry`

-Enable/disable Container Scanning on Container Registry for the given project.
+Enable/disable Container Scanning on Container Registry for the given project or group.

 Input type: `SetContainerScanningForRegistryInput`